 Here at Ash Green we have fantastic Apple ICT equipment to feed creative minds.
 We offer both BTEC Creative Media Production and GCSE D&T Graphics.
 This allows pupils to create their very own website, digital publications, corporate branding and a variety of 3D products.

 We teach industry standard software packages and equip learners for a future career in the design and media sectors.
 Our purpose built studios offer everything a fledgling designer could possibly need.

 In Creative Media Production students explore the creative media industry.
 Students are taught the practical skills that will enable them to design and produce their own websites and digital publishing products.

 Students are required to complete four units of work, which include:

 Within GCSE Graphics, candidates will have the opportunity to work with design concepts and materials in ways that recognise the need for wise choices for meeting the needs of people, society, and the environment.

 Unit A531: Introduction to designing and making

 This unit involves candidates researching, designing and subsequently modelling a functional prototype.

-Candidates must select a theme from a theme set by OCR (see Appendix A).
+Candidates must select a theme from a theme set by OCR.
 This theme can be contextualised in order to best suit centre- specific circumstances.

 Unit A533: Making quality products